kubernetes/kube-state-metrics/docs/cli-arguments.md

-      --add_dir_header                        If true, adds the file directory to the header of the log messages --alsologtostderr                       log to standard error as well as files --apiserver string                      The URL of the apiserver to use as a master --enable-gzip-encoding                  Gzip responses when requested by clients via 'Accept-Encoding: gzip' header.
+      --add_dir_header                        If true, adds the file directory to the header of the log messages --alsologtostderr                       log to standard error as well as files --apiserver string                      The URL of the apiserver to use as a master --custom-resource-state.config          Inline YAML configuration for Custom Resource State metrics.
+See documentation for more details.
+      --custom-resource-state.config-file     Path to a YAML file to configure Custom Resource State metrics.
+      --enable-gzip-encoding                  Gzip responses when requested by clients via 'Accept-Encoding: gzip' header.
   -h, --help                                  Print Help text
       --host string                           Host to expose metrics on. (default "::")